reubenadams/GridGame/README.md

 1. Draw terrain and units
 2. Detect where user has clicked and convert to grid cell
 3. Later make unit motion smooth

+Convention:
+Pygame pixels: (x, y), x is horizontal, y is vertical (increasing downwards) Game grid: To get row i, col j, lookup A[j, i], which corresponds to pixel coord (i * cell_width, j * cell_width) which is top-left pixel of that grid cell.